MW 5x2 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the context of child safety.
-Furthermore, small elements of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the context of child safety.
+Furthermore, miniscule components of these magnets have the potential to complicate diagnosis when they are in the body.

 Do not place neodymium magnets near a computer HDD, TV, and wallet.